KopfLab/kopflab.github.io/_people_team/you.md

 email: sebastian.kopf@colorado.edu
 ---

-Interested in the Geomicrobial Physiology / Organic Geochemistry Lab in beautiful Boulder, Colorado?
+Interested in the Geomicrobial Physiology Lab in beautiful Boulder, Colorado?
 Please check the information below and contact [Sebastian](/people/skopf) via email to introduce yourself and inquire about opportunities (please attach a current CV in PDF format).
+Note that I will not be recruiting new students until Fall 2025.

 ## Undergraduate Students